 Learn To Tie Great Salmon Flies

-If you want to start building up a salmon fly collection that'll work for you on the riverbanks of Scotland then the only patterns you need to pay close attention to are the ones the 'big catch' professional Scottish ghillie team are using!
+If you want to start building up a salmon fly collection that'll work for you on the riverbanks of Scotland then the only patterns you need to pay close attention to are the ones the 'successful' professional Scottish ghillie team are using!

 Learn To Tie You Own Salmon Fly

-My own personal advice is to learn to tie your own as you'll be able to get exactly what you want in a salmon fly and add in a few subtle 'faith' based additions to even the most popular salmon fly pattern.
-There are so many different ways to tie a pattern as far as the bulk of a salmon fly goes but most of the foreign mass produced flies tend to be a bit on the over dressed side for my liking and it's always better for fishing 'faith' if you're fishing a fly that's 'exactly' the way you want it both proportionately & for precise material colours.
+My own personal advice is you should learn to tie your own salmon flies as you'll be able to get exactly what you want and even add in a few subtle 'faith based' additions to enhance even the most popular salmon fly pattern.
+Most of the mass produced flies tend to be a bit on the over dressed side for my liking and it's always better for fishing 'faith' if you're fishing a fly that's 'exactly' the way you want it both proportionately & for precise material colours and sparkle.
 There's also significantly more satisfaction involved in catching a salmon on a fly you've tied for yourself than there is from using someone else fly.

 Mass Foreign Produced Salmon Flies